iFactory Insights

 They reflect modern, nonlinear decision-making

-Today’s enrollment journey isn’t linear.
+The journey isn’t linear.
 A student might browse in the fall, disengage for months, then return in the spring to register for a tour.
-Parents and high school counselors often influence decisions at each stage.
+Parents and high school counselors often play a significant role in influencing decisions at each stage.
 According to Niche (2024), nearly two-thirds of high school seniors say their parents or guardians have a major influence on their college decision-making.
 Tracking micro-conversions acknowledges this zigzag path and makes it visible, ensuring institutions can support steady progress even when the journey takes time.

 Your website as always-on enrollment support

 A college’s website consistently ranks as the top resource for students researching institutions.
-That makes it the most important enrollment tool you own—because it’s always available.
+That makes it the most powerful communication and connection tool you own.
+There is opportunity to continually learn from site visitors and request information from them to help you make a personal connection and nurture their journey.

 Your website is an always-on recruitment support—guiding students step by step through the enrollment journey.